 3. Watch your hands.

-Universally, gesturing with an open hand, palm facing up, has a positive effect on others, communicating acceptance, openness, cooperation and trustworthiness.
+During a presentation, gesture with an open hand, palm facing up, toward the content you're presenting.
+This can have a positive effect on others, communicating acceptance, openness, cooperation, and trustworthiness.
+Pointing can seem aggressive.

 4. Pay attention to your face.

-Just make sure that your eye contact is appropriate and doesn't become too aggressive, making others uncomfortable.
-In his book The Power of Eye Contact, author Michael Ellsberg says that “in order for eye contact to feel good, one person cannot impose his visual will on another; it is a shared experience.”
+Ensure your eye contact is appropriate and not too aggressive, which might make others uncomfortable.
+In The Power of Eye Contact: Your Secret for Success in Business, Love, and Life, author Michael Ellsberg says that “in order for eye contact to feel good, one person cannot impose his visual will on another; it is a shared experience.”

-But it's not enough to mimic or copy someone else’s body language; you also need to know when it’s not appropriate to do so.
-The success of mirroring comes down to doing it in a way that feels and seems natural, not to imitate or irk those around you.
+It’s not enough to mimic or copy someone else’s body language – you also need to know when it’s not appropriate to.
+The success of mirroring comes down to making it feel and appear natural, not to imitate or irk those around you.